 Squarespace 5 users can move to Squarespace 7 at any time.
 Here are some of the reasons we recommend making the switch:

 - Simplified interface - In Squarespace 7, you'll use on-page annotations and the side panel to manage your collection content.
-The side panel streamlines everything that sets the visual presentation of your site, including the Style Editor, your template, and the CSS editor.
+The side panel streamlines everything that sets the visual presentation of your site, including Site Styles, your template, and the CSS editor.

 - Mobile friendly - All Squarespace 7 sites feature responsive design, which optimizes your site for all mobile devices and browser sizes.
 This is especially important since Google now gives mobile-optimized sites higher priority.